 Mainly because there was a cute porthole right by our pillow.
 (We swapped the pillows to the opposite end for the night).

 So it was really cool for this kid to lie in bed and look out of the porthole.
 Who needs a sofa?
 Who needs a TV?
 This was a living experience to enjoy.

 I think that is what I liked most.
 When we really do relax like here, it is “being in the moment that counts”.
 I had that experience here, and so it was special for me.
 To stop and let the world drift by, and to sit and watch it with my son.
 Doing nothing.
-Just belong in the moment.
+Just being in the moment.
 We had talked about this when we saw Thai monks at Keukenhof the other day too.

 We ended up walking back to the car after all.
-There was a bag of food in the car, and we had to use it up as this was the last night before we head on the ferry from The Netherlands to UK to take our car back there.
-So rather than waste it, we decided to go and fetch the food, and cook a dinner.
+There was a bag of food in the car, and we had to use it up as this was the last night before we head on the ferry from The Netherlands to the UK to take our car back there.
+So rather than waste it, we decided to go and fetch the food and cook a dinner.